-Other contains the results (including any hedge ineffectiveness) of commodity derivative activities included in operating margin and mark-to-market gain/losses related to derivative contracts that were not designated as cash-flow hedges.
-Eliminations of inter-segment transactions are reflected in the corporate and eliminations column.
+Other contains the results (including any hedge ineffectiveness) of commodity derivative activities included in operating margin. and mark-to-market gains/losses related to derivative contracts that were not designated as cash flow hedges.
+Elimination of inter-segment transactions are reflected in the corporate and eliminations column.